Court told Joss Stone plot pair "have mental issues"

 Prosecutor Simon Morgan said it may be up to a judge to rule on whether they stand trial.

-"It is clear that the defences are not ready for trial and in those circumstances there is no objection to the extension of the custody time limit," Morgan said.
+"It is clear that the defenses are not ready for trial and in those circumstances there is no objection to the extension of the custody time limit," Morgan said.

-Bradshaw and Liverpool were arrested on June 13 last year close to the Devon home of Stone, whose 2004 album "Mind Body & Soul" topped the UK charts and who is worth an estimated nine million pounds.
+Bradshaw and Liverpool were arrested on June 13 last year close to the Devon home of Stone, whose 2004 album "Mind Body & Soul" topped the UK charts and who is worth an estimated nine million pounds ($14 million).

 Judge Graham Cottle adjourned proceedings until April 16.
 A trial has been listed for August 6.